 DWAA Distinguished Service Award

 Sponsored by the American Kennel Club, this award honors extraordinary achievement and communications excellence.
 It recognizes the person who, by word, deed, exemplary conduct, public communication and professional excellence, best promotes the interest of the sport of dogs.
 The award consists of a plaque and a $1,000 cash grant.

 Previous Year’s Nominees and Winners

-Regular Category Winners and Special Award Winners will be announced at the DWAA banquet on February 12, 20167.
+Celebrate the winners at the DWAA Awards Banquet on February 10, 2018.
 All nominees receive certificates.
 Winners receive the DWAA Maxwell Medallion, named in honor of the late Maxwell Riddle.

 Share this Page